Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 When you cut the pizza, all that moisture is suddenly released into the pizza crust, giving it a soggy bottom, particularly in a thin-crust pizza.
 The crust’s flavor and texture have practically been watered down by the excessive wetness, making consuming less pleasurable.

-If you like potatoes on your pizza, don’t forget that pre-cooking root vegetable is a must.
+If you like potatoes on your pizza, remember that pre-cooking root vegetables is a must.
 Precooking potatoes in olive oil is a great choice and will make your pizza tastier.
 You should cut your root vegetables into cubes and roast them before placing them on your pizza.
 You can also cook them in an air fryer.
 Slice them very thin and place them under the cheese when pre-cooking root vegetables.

-If you are using canned vegetables, like carrots or black olives, make sure to completely drain all liquid from the can before you cook the pizza.
+Using canned vegetables, like carrots or black olives, completely drain all liquid from the can before you cook the pizza.

 Mushrooms

 For example, two factors should be considered when putting fresh mushrooms on a pizza.
-A very thinly sliced mushroom placed on top of the cheese while being heated to a high temperature can quickly dry up, turning it into tasteless cardboard.
+While heated to a high temperature, a very thinly sliced mushroom placed on top of the cheese can quickly dry up, turning it into tasteless cardboard.

 The fresh mushrooms should be buried under the cheese long enough to protect the thinly sliced mushrooms from high heat while cooking them just enough.